King Lear: Novels

 Jane Smiley's 1991 novel A Thousand Acres, winner of the Pulitzer Prize for Fiction, is based on King Lear, but set in a farm in Iowa in 1979 and told from the perspective of the oldest daughter.

 The 2009 novel Fool by Christopher Moore is a comedic retelling of King Lear from the perspective of the court jester.

 Edward St Aubyn's 2017 novel Dunbar is a modern retelling of King Lear, commissioned as part of the Hogarth Shakespeare series.

 On 27 March 2018, Tessa Gratton published a high fantasy adaptation of King Lear titled The Queens of Innis Lear with Tor Books.

-Preti Taneja’s 2018 novel We That Are Young is based on King Lear and set in India.
+Preti Taneja's 2018 novel We That Are Young is based on King Lear and set in India.

 The 2021 novel Learwife by J. R. Thorpe imagines the story of Lear's wife and the mother of his children, who is not present in the play.

+Julia Armfield's 2024 novel, Private Rites, is a loose retelling of King Lear that focuses on three estranged sisters in the aftermath of their father's death and in the midst of a climate crisis where it has been raining for years.